Fady Elsayed: Other

 In 2021, Elsayed featured in an advertisement campaign for PUMA's Porsche Legacy collection together with Huda El-Mufti, Tara Emad and Ahmed Beshary.

 In 2023, Elsayed released his debut EP Promise Land on Bandcamp, with all proceeds going towards medical aid in Palestine.

+In 2025 Sayed marks his first foray into Egyptian cinema with the series ولد بنت شايب (Walad Bint Shayeb).

 Personal life

-Elsayed is a Muslim.
+Elsayed is Egyptian and Muslim.
 He has three brothers and one sister.
 He is a childhood friend of Little Simz, and has appeared in several of her music videos.